BrokenMesh/Webserver/README.md

 <h3 align="center">Hichams Web-Server</h3>

   <p align="center">
     This is a simple Web-Server based on the Dot.Net framework.
-It uses the basic networking to create deploy a website.
+It uses basic networking to create deploy a website.
 It also allows somewhat dynamic content.
     <br />
     <a href="https://github.com/BrokenMesh/Webserver/issues">Report Bug</a>
     ·